 This classroom course in driver theory is required of all sophomores.
-Students acquire knowledge of rules and regulations of the road, legal and moral responsibilities, the functions of automotive mechanisms, and a philosophy which will help them to become better, safer drivers.
+Students acquire knowledge of rules and regulations of the road, legal and moral responsibilities, the functions of automotive mechanisms, and a philosophy that will help them to become better, safer drivers.
 Special attention will be paid to drug and alcohol abuse as related to teenage drivers, and information on the state's D.U.I. laws will be provided.
+This course replaces Health Education for grade 10 students.

-COURSE NEEDED GRADE 9 COURSE CR GRADE 10 COURSE CR GRADE 11 COURSE CR GRADE 12 COURSE CR TOTAL CREDITS EARNED
+COURSE CREDITS NEEDED GRADE 9 COURSE CR GRADE 10 COURSE CR GRADE 11 COURSE CR GRADE 12 COURSE CR TOTAL CREDITS EARNED

 English 20

 Mathematics 20

 Physical Education, Health, Driver's Ed 20

 Global History, American History I, American History II 15

 Science 15

 World Language 5

 Visual and Performing Arts 5

 21st Century Life and Careers 5

 Financial Literacy 2.5

 Electives 32.5

 TOTAL 140